Shalika germs for tamely ramified elements in $GL_n$: Applications

-which is a polynomial in $q$ with nonnegative coefficients. \end{corollary} We note that for more general $\gamma$, the orbital integral also seems to be a polynomial in $q$ with nonnegative coefficients.
-Let us also note the following application to components of affine Springer fibers. \begin{theorem} Let $\gamma\in G$ be compact, tamely ramified and regular semisimple.
-Then the number of irreducible components of $\Sp_\gamma^{\bI}/\Lambda$ is always at most the order of the Weyl group of $GL_n$, and always divides this number. \end{theorem} \begin{proof} By \cite[Eq.
-(4.5)]{Tsai20}, the number of irreducible components is the coefficient of the leading term in $q$ of the integral of $\1_{11\cdots 1}$ along the orbit of $\gamma$.
-By Theorem \ref{thm:orbintformula}, this orbital integral can be computed using $\fgamma$ by pairing it with $e_{11\cdots 1}$.
+\begin{definition} Let $\gamma\in\fg(F)^{rs}$.
+The affine Springer fiber is the reduced ind-subscheme of $\Fl_\bP$ defined by Let $T_\gamma$ be the centralizer of $\gamma$.
+Then it acts naturally on $\Sp^\bP_\gamma$.
+Let $S_\gamma$ be the maximal unramified subtorus of $T_\gamma$, and $X_*(S_\gamma)=:\Lambda_\gamma$ its cocharacter lattice.
+As in \cite[Section 15]{GKM}, the centralizer action gives rise to an action of $\Lambda_\gamma$ on $\Sp_\gamma^\bP$. \end{definition} Recall that $1_\bP$ is the characteristic function of $\bP$ divided by the measure of $\bP$.
+Unraveling the definitions, it is not hard to prove (see for example \cite[Theorem 15.8.]{GKM}) \begin{proposition} We have See Definition \ref{def:haarmeasures} for the normalization in $I_\gamma$. \end{proposition} Recall that Theorem \ref{thm:orbintformula} says that if $\bP$ is of type $\lambda$ and $\gamma$ is tamely ramified and regular semisimple, then which is a polynomial with nonnegative coefficients.
+This result, combined with Proposition \ref{prop:numberofpoints} implies \begin{corollary} When $\gamma$ is tamely ramified, the number of points $|\Sp_\gamma^\bP(k)/\Lambda_\gamma(k)|$ is a polynomial in $q$ with nonnegative coefficients. \end{corollary} Let us also note the following application to components of affine Springer fibers. \begin{theorem} Let $\gamma\in \fg(F)$ be compact and regular semisimple.
+Then the number of geometric components of $\Sp_\gamma^{\bI}/\Lambda_\gamma$ stable under $Gal(\overline{k}/k)$ is always a divisor of $|W|=n!$. \end{theorem} \begin{proof} By \cite[Eq.
+(4.5)]{Tsai20}, the number of Frobenius-stable geometric components is the coefficient of the leading term in $q$ of the integral of $\1_{11\cdots 1}$ along the orbit of $\gamma$.
+By Theorem \ref{thm:orbintformula}, this orbital integral can be computed using $\fgamma$ by pairing it with $h_{11\cdots 1}$.
 On the other hand, $\fgamma$ is formed by multiplying the master symmetric functions for the blocks of $\gamma$.
 Suppose for a moment $\gamma$ is totally ramified.
 By Lemma \ref{lem:smallestpower} the smallest power in the Dyck germs is $1$, it appears with coefficient one, and it appears for the least dominant partition.
-Since pairing with $e_\lambda$ does not introduce powers of $q$, the highest power of $q$ appearing in is $q^{\dim \Sp_\gamma}$ and it appears with coefficient $\langle e_\lambda,e_{11\cdots 1}\rangle=\frac{|W|}{|W_{\lambda^t}|}$ where $\lambda$ is the smallest partition in the dominance order appearing in the Dyck expansion of $\fgamma$.
+Since pairing with $h_\lambda$ does not introduce powers of $q$, the highest power of $q$ appearing in is $q^{\dim \Sp_\gamma}$ and it appears with coefficient $\langle h_\lambda,h_{11\cdots 1}\rangle=\frac{|S_n|}{|S_{\lambda}|}$ where $\lambda$ is the smallest partition in the dominance order appearing in the Dyck expansion of $\fgamma$.
 This proves the claim in the totally ramified case.

 For the general case where the construction $\fgamma$ involves the operator $\tau_f$, cf. Proposition \ref{prop:unramifiedextension}, note that the plethysm $\tau_f$ is designed so that for any homogeneous symmetric function $\mathbf{f}$ of degree $n'=n/f$, $\lambda\vdash n$, we have